 Breast Augmentation FAQ

 Breast augmentation involves many decisions.
-Dr. Romanelli and Dr. Pincus understand that you have many questions, and they want to provide the information you need.
+Dr. Romanelli, Dr. Pincus, and Dr. Layliev understand that you have many questions, and they want to provide the information you need.
 This page is dedicated to answering some of the questions our surgeons are most frequently asked by their Long Island patients about breast augmentation and implants.

-Request your surgical consultation online with Dr. Romanelli or Dr. Pincus, or call their office now at (631) 424-3600.
+Request your surgical consultation online with Dr. Romanelli, Dr. Pincus, or Dr. Layliev or call their office now at (631) 424-3600.

 Can I combine breast procedures?

 Yes.
 Some breast procedures can be combined to achieve multiple goals during one operation.
 Many women choose to combine procedures such as a breast lift and breast augmentation to enhance breast size, position, and shape.
-Whether Dr. Romanelli or Dr. Pincus will combine your procedures depends on your goals, anatomy, and health.
+Whether Dr. Romanelli, Dr. Pincus, or Dr. Layliev will combine your procedures depends on your goals, anatomy, and health.

 Do I need breast augmentation or a lift?